algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport1.md

 ### Avoid issues

-To avoid problems regarding the multiples merge which will take place during all the project, I developed a GitHub workflow that will automatically merge the main branch into all the under branches when a push is made on the main branch. <br>
+To avoid problems regarding the multiples merges which will take place during all the project, I have developed a GitHub workflow that will automatically merge the main branch into all the under branches when a push is made on the main branch. <br>
 This will allow to avoid merge conflicts and to have a clean history of the project.

 ## Key Goals for Week 2